Top 10 Best Led Zeppelin Albums

 Number 4 in my Zeppelin ranking.
 This album is one of my favorites from anyone in history.
 The Ocean is quite possibly my favorite Page guitar tune.
 The riff is so good, and again the bass and drum backbone is phenomenal.
 Page's lyrics are catchy, and his voice is brilliant.
 In terms of the guitar, this is only second to the great Black Dog riff when talking about Jimmy Page.
 The Ocean alone is enough to buy this album.
 It's that good for me and the main reason I rank it 4th in their album catalog, but by no means the only reason.

 The acoustic bits in Over the Hills and Far Away are downright beautiful, and the song is so different from anything at that time or even today.
 It's from one end to the other but so well-rounded.
-The Song Remains the Same, The Rain Song, The Crunge, D'yer Mak'er are all fine tracks as well.
+The Song Remains the Same, The Rain Song, The Crunge, and D'yer Mak'er are all fine tracks as well.
 Maybe not as much brilliance as II, IV, and I, but it's a truly great album.

 4 Physical Graffiti